CRO Website Audit: How To Increase Conversions In 12 Steps

 How To Fix It

-• Compare drop-off by segment: mobile vs desktop, paid vs organic.
+• Compare segment by segment: mobile vs desktop, paid vs organic, new vs returning.

-• Look for step-specific explanations: a single form field, a shipping surprise, unclear error messages, forced account creation, missing payment method.
+• Look for step-specific friction: hidden costs, unclear fields, weak error messages, forced account creation, confusing CTA language.

-• Confirm with qualitative signals: session recordings, support tickets, chat logs, on-site search queries.
+• Validate with qualitative data: recordings, chat logs, support tickets, on-site search, heatmaps.

 For deep funnel thinking and UX patterns, Baymard’s research is a strong reference point for checkout behavior: Baymard Institute research.